 Contactless position sensors are used in a variety of applications in race cars, including:

-• Pedal angle sensors: Contactless position sensors are used to measure throttle and brake pedal angle.
+- Pedal angle sensors: Contactless position sensors are used to measure throttle and brake pedal angle.
 This information is used by the ECU to control the engine and braking system.

-Contactless position sensors are an essential part of modern race cars.
-They provide reliable and accurate measurement of steering angle, pedal angle, and suspension position.
-This information is used by the ECU to control the engine, braking system, and other vehicle systems.
+Non contacting position sensors are an essential part of modern vehicles.
+They provide reliable and accurate measurement of steering angle, pedal angle, transmission and suspension position.